 The next morning, Johann arose from bed and proceeded to the kitchen for coffee.
 He glanced out the window to admire the beautiful castle.
 Instead of the castle, however, he saw a tree.
 Being a farmer and an accomplished gardener, Johann knew trees didn't grow overnight.
 He was very puzzled by the sight of it.
 Postponing his coffee, he went outside to investigate.
-He approached the tree with intense curiosity and when he reached it, plucked a leaf from a low-hanging branch.
+He approached the tree with intense curiosity, and when he reached it, he plucked a leaf from a low-hanging branch.
 The leaf instantly transformed into a silver coin.
-Even more astounding is that a new leaf immediately grew back in place of the one he removed.
+Even more astounding was that a new leaf immediately grew back in place of the one he removed.
 He pulled off the new leaf, and it too transformed into a silver coin.
 Johann rushed back inside, woke his wife, and excitedly told her about their new tree.
 It made them very happy to know they no longer had any reason to worry about money.
-Their nine-year-old son, Stephen, had been sick and they anticipated the likelihood that expensive medical services would soon be required to treat him.
+Their nine-year-old son, Stephen, had been sick, and they anticipated the likelihood that expensive medical services would soon be required to treat him.
 Johann then departed for his job at the king's garden.

 After work that day, Johann joined Elijah at the center of town.
 Elijah was intrigued at the prospect of someone else having news for a change.